 Perhaps the most infamous ransomware attack to date was discovered in May 2021.
 After reportedly infiltrating the Colonial Pipeline Co. via a legacy VPN account, the DarkSide gang shut down operations and disrupted the U.S. East Coast's fuel supply for days.
 Although the ransomware operators successfully collected $4.4 million, the Department of Justice said it later recovered half of that payment using a private key.

-Medical centers' high-stakes work and widespread security vulnerabilities make them "a favorite target" of cybercriminals, according to RTF.
+Medical centers' high-stakes work and widespread security vulnerabilities make them "a favorite target" of cybercriminals, according to the Ransomware Task Force, a group of tech executives that makes recommendations to the White House.
 Some gangs seem to have seen the COVID-19 pandemic, in particular, as a business opportunity, with hospitals more likely to bow to ransom demands while grappling with an unprecedented and deadly health crisis.

-The federal Health Sector Cybersecurity Coordination Center, part of the Department of Health and Human Services, counted 82 separate ransomware incidents in the global healthcare sector in the first five months of 2021 alone.
+Ransomware attacks affected more than 1,200 American healthcare facilities in 2021, according to the Emsisoft report.
+The federal Health Sector Cybersecurity Coordination Center, part of the Department of Health and Human Services, counted 82 separate ransomware incidents in the global healthcare sector in the first five months of the year alone.
 (Note: A single incident can impact numerous hospitals and clinics.)
-In its 2020 "State of Ransomware" report, cybersecurity software company Emsisoft said ransomware attacks affected at least 560 American healthcare facilities that year.

 9. Local government